rectorphp/getrector-com/resources/blog/posts/2024/2024-05-04-upgrade-legacy-framework-or-change-it-for-another.md

 Same as above, but:

-* your framework X is Symfony 2.x.
+* your framework is Symfony 2.x

 Here, we want to demonstrate when it might be **cheaper to change frameworks, depending on the age of your current version**.
 Symfony 2 was released in 2011 and has an entirely different architecture than the current Symfony 7.
 It's 13 years technology gap and 5 major versions to upgrade.